 After a few years of getting his collection started, Scott remembered completing his first baseball set from the 1st Series in the spring to the final 7th Series at the end of the summer of 1970.
 The last card he needed?
 The Seattle Pilots Team card.
 A few years later, his friend went away to college and gave his entire collection to Scott, including his unopened boxes.

-Scott continued building baseball, football and hockey sets and stashed boxes until leaving for college.
+Although there weren't many card shows when he was young, Scott's family was in the dress business and he would regularly be in New York City where he attended and set up at a few shows as a teenager in the mid and later part of the 1970s.
+Scott continued building baseball, football and hockey sets and stashed unopened boxes each year until eventually leaving home to attend college.
 Painfully, his collection was decimated when his mother emptied his closet and sent the cardboard treasures to a Jersey landfill.

 With his cards gone, Scott entered the workforce, got married, bought a house and started a family.
 Getting all of life's prerequisites in order, he began to rebuild the collection.
 A keen eye, honed at a young age, forced him to be very selective and picky when buying.
 He focused on only adding cards that had the best corners, registration, centering and presentation to his collection while others were busy just trying to fill the holes on their want lists.
 This attention to condition became a valuable asset when Scott started buying and selling at local and national shows.
 Later, after submitting high grade cards for third party grading, he was recruited and worked as a senior grader for SGC before returning to the national show circuit.